archivedghost001/background-changer/README.md

 # BACKGROUND CHANGER

-A practical background changer for you to blur out any background debris in your photo.
+A practical background changer for you to blur out any background debris in your photo and changing background color.

 ## LIBRARIES

 - requests
+- datetime
+- sys

 ## LICENSES